 In the second article, I concluded that if you’re really interesting in pronunciation and want accurate descriptions, you should use a third system, the IPA (International Phonetic Alphabet).
-It’s the only system available which is meant for phonetic notation and will show you how things are actually pronounced.
+It’s the only system available which is designed for phonetic notation and it will show you how things are actually pronounced.

 Why learning IPA is a good idea

 The main difference between children and adults when it comes to learning pronunciation is that the children typically learn pronunciation perfectly, whereas adults need to work hard to achieve good results.

 Learning as an adult is qualitatively different.
 One of the main difference is that we benefit from understanding what we’re doing.
 A child doesn’t need to be told the difference between sounds, but in some cases, adults need that.
 Or, at the very least, they require targeted practice to acquire some aspects of pronunciation.

 As we have seen it the previous two articles (and this article about traps and pitfalls in Pinyin), the problem with the commonly used transcription systems is that they aren’t transparent.
 Each letter or symbol can stand for a number of different sounds.
 You need to learn rules to keep track of that and if you don’t learn them properly, your pronunciation will suffer as a result.

 IPA doesn’t have that problem.
 If a word is pronounced with a different sound, it’s written with a different symbol.
 It shows you in writing what your ears may fail to hear.
 This is no guarantee that you will learn native-like pronunciation, but it’s a step in the right direction.

 I have written more about how theory (and understanding) can be beneficial for learning pronunciation here:

 How to learn IPA to improve Mandarin pronunciation